Package 'TDLM'

 Description

-A dataset containing the great-circle distance (in kilometer) between 105 US Kansas counties.
+A dataset containing the great-circle distance (in kilometers) between 105 US Kansas counties.

 Usage